 Additionally, the PRC central and local governments have implemented various measures to regulate the means by which property developers obtain land for property development, see "-The PRC government has implemented restrictions on the payment terms for land use rights."
 The PRC government also controls land supply through zoning, land use regulations and other means.
-All these measures further intensify the competition for land in China among property developers.
+Furthermore, there have been recent reports that the PRC government may adopt and promote a more centralized land grant policy for selected regions and cities.
+All these measures may potentially tighten land supply and further intensify the competition for land in China among property developers.